Thonon-les-Bains station

-Thonon-les-Bains station (French: Gare de Thonon-les-Bains) is a railway station located in Thonon-les-Bains, Haute-Savoie, south-eastern France.
-The station was opened in 1880 and is located on the Longeray-Léaz-Le Bouveret railway.
-The train services are operated by SNCF.
+Thonon-les-Bains (/fr/; French: Gare de Thonon-les-Bains) is a railway station in Thonon-les-Bains, Haute-Savoie, southeastern France.
+The station was opened in 1880 and is located on the Longeray-Léaz–Le Bouveret railway.
+The train services are operated by SNCF (TGV and TER; jointly with CFF for the Léman Express service).

 Train services

 The following train services serve the station as of 2022: